From Audacity Manual

 When you press the Play button, you'll hear both tracks play together.
 Because this adds the sounds together, the end result may become too loud and distorted.
-To fix this, turn down the -...+ gain sliders on each track until you see no clipping light on the Meter Toolbar.
+To fix this, turn down the -...+ gain sliders on each track until you see no clipping light on the Playback Meter.
 Use the L...R pan sliders to adjust the spatial position of each track in the mix.
 You can also use to display the controls for each track together in a separate window.

 When you use select the tracks, then ., the tracks will be automatically mixed to an audio file for use in other applications.
 If you want to mix tracks together explicitly before export, so that they are replaced with a single mixed track,

 Can I remove the vocals from a recording to make a Karaoke track?